open-spaced-repetition/fsrs4anki/docs/tutorial.md

 # FAQ

+Q1: I am confused about v2, v3, FSRS v4, etc. Can you explain what's the difference?

+A1: v2 scheduler (algorithm: SM2): this is the old Anki scheduler, not supported in Anki 23.10 or newer.

+v3 scheduler (algorithm: SM-2 or FSRS): this is a new scheduler for Anki.
+It handles the order of cards, timezones, and some deck options differently.
+It does not change the formulas that are used to calculate interval lengths.

+SM-2: a simple 30-year-old algorithm developed by Piotr Wozniak, the creator of SuperMemo.
+Due to its simplicity, it's quite popular and is still used in flashcard apps to this day.
+It's the default Anki algorithm.

+FSRS, or Free Spaced Repetition Scheduler: an open-source algorithm that combines machine learning techniques with universal memory formulas.
+It has recently been integrated into Anki as an alternative to SM-2.
+The v3 scheduler must be enabled in order to use FSRS.
+There are two versions of FSRS: FSRS v4 and FSRS-4.5.
+They have the same number of parameters, but the shape of the forgetting curve has been changed.
+All *newest* versions of Anki use FSRS-4.5, but some older versions, such as Anki 23.10, use FSRS v4.

+***

-Q1: Which platforms support FSRS?
+Q2: Which platforms support FSRS?

-A1: As of December 2023, FSRS is supported in the desktop version (Windows, Mac, and Linux), in AnkiWeb (browser version), and in AnkiMobile (iOS).
+A2: As of December 2023, FSRS is supported in the desktop version (Windows, Mac, and Linux), in AnkiWeb (browser version), and in AnkiMobile (iOS).
 AnkiDroid (Android) doesn't support FSRS yet, but you can use FSRS if you switch to the alpha version.

 If you are using AnkiDroid and don't want to use the alpha version, you can enable the "auto-reschedule after sync" option in the FSRS helper add-on on your Desktop.
 This way, when you sync your reviews from AnkiDroid to Desktop, they would be automatically rescheduled according to the FSRS algorithm.
 For best results, it is recommended to sync the reviews daily.
 Keep in mind that if you use this option, you will need to make a full sync from AnkiWeb once you update to the new version of AnkiDroid with built-in FSRS.

 ***

-Q2: Does FSRS change the way the card's ease changes?
+Q3: Does FSRS change the way the card's ease changes?

-A2: Anki's built-in ease factor doesn't affect anything once FSRS is enabled.
+A3: Anki's built-in ease factor doesn't affect anything once FSRS is enabled.
 This is also why a lot of settings, such as Starting Ease, are hidden once FSRS is enabled.

 ***

-Q3: Once I started using FSRS on my existing deck, if I ever wanted to go back to using Anki's built-in algorithm for the same deck, would that still be possible?
+Q4: Once I started using FSRS on my existing deck, if I ever wanted to go back to using Anki's built-in algorithm for the same deck, would that still be possible?

-A3: Yes, just turn FSRS off.
+A4: Yes, just turn FSRS off.
 However, the intervals will not change after turning off FSRS.

 ***

-Q4: I'm sure I have >1000 reviews, yet when I try to optimize parameters for my preset, I get an error telling me that I don't have enough reviews.
+Q5: I'm sure I have >1000 reviews, yet when I try to optimize parameters for my preset, I get an error telling me that I don't have enough reviews.
 Is that a bug?

-A4: FSRS only takes into account one review per day.
+A5: FSRS only takes into account one review per day.
 If you review a card multiple times per day, only the chronologically first review will be used by the optimizer.
 Also, if your deck has subdecks, ensure that the preset is also applied to the subdecks, not just to the parent deck.

 ***

-Q5: My first interval is too long!
+Q6: My first interval is too long!
 Is this normal?

-A5: In short, giving long first intervals is one of the strengths of FSRS.
+A6: In short, giving long first intervals is one of the strengths of FSRS.
 Don't be surprised if your first interval for "Good" is close to a week and your first interval for "Easy" is several weeks long.
 Read further for a deeper explanation:

 For many users, the default algorithm (SM-2) tends to show new cards at unnecessarily short intervals.
 So, when users switch to FSRS, they tend to feel that the intervals given to new cards are too large.
 But these larger intervals match the desired retention better.
 By using these larger intervals, FSRS can prevent many of the unnecessary reviews that happen when using SM-2.
 So, it is advisable to try using these larger first intervals for a few days and see how it goes.
 It's worth mentioning that for mature cards, the opposite is true: FSRS is more conservative than SM-2.